Skip to main content

 Customer journey maps are an artifact that can be used to visualize future or current states.
 If you’d like to visualize a future state, I recommend co-creating it with a diverse stakeholder group.
 You’d pretty much repeat the same process I outlined for the previous visualizations—letting everyone create their own version of the map, and then creating a unified version.

 Make sure, once your solution is out in the world, to repeat the process mentioned for mapping the current state to validate the map you co-created.
 Also, it’s recommended to repeat the process about once a year since things can change a lot within 12 months.
-You always want to maintain an up-to-date map that can help you with the current year's product roadmap and sprint backlog.
+You always want to maintain an up-to-date map that can help you with your product roadmap and sprint backlog.

 Service Blueprints